dhellmann/pymotw/PyMOTW/zipfile/index.rst

 Extracting Archived Files From a ZIP Archive
 ============================================

-To access the data from an archive member, use the read() method, passing the member's name.
+To access the data from an archive member, use the :func:`read()` method, passing the member's name.

 .. include:: zipfile_read.py
     :literal: